 Edgeworth: I believe the proper phrase here is, "you fail."

-Edgey does this occasionally in the main series too, and since he's otherwise serious, it generally results in a Crowning Moment of Funny.
+Edgey does this occasionally in the main series too, and since he's otherwise serious, it generally results in a Funny Moment.
 Most memorably: "What the hell was that wriggling piece of plywood?!"
 That line can be heard here.

 It doesn't help that he has a british accent, as evidenced by his objections and take thats.

 Lang has a moment of this.
 Usually he shares his wisdom by quoting Lang Zi.
 And then we got this, after he lost a battle of wits to Edgeworth:

 A number of the Spy's domination taunts in Team Fortress 2 count.
 "I'm looking at your X-ray, and I'm afraid YOU SUCK!"

 Engineer: Hey look buddy, I'm an Engineer, that means I solve problems.
 Not problems like 'What is beauty?', because that would fall within the purview of your conundrums of philosophy.

 The titular character of Bayonetta is quite fond of this trope.
 Her English accent only adds to the fanciness.